Gilbert Austin

-Biographical information
+Biography

 Gilbert Austin was born in 1753 in County Louth, Ireland.
 Educated at Trinity College, Dublin, Austin received his Bachelor of Arts degree in 1774 and his Master of Arts degree in 1780.
-After graduating, Austin established a private school in Dublin where he taught the sons of Ireland's elite, including Augustus Frederick FitzGerald, later Third Duke of Leinster (Robb and Thonssen 1966:xv-xvi).
-Austin inscribed his best-known work, Chironomia, or a Treatise on Rhetorical Delivery, to another of his former pupils, Francis William Caulfeild, Earl of Charlemont.
+After graduating, Austin established a private school in Dublin where he taught the sons of Ireland's elite, including Augustus Frederick FitzGerald, later the third Duke of Leinster.
+Austin inscribed his best-known work, Chironomia, or a Treatise on Rhetorical Delivery, to another of his former pupils, Francis Caulfeild, 2nd Earl of Charlemont.

 An active member of the Royal Irish Academy, Austin wrote several scientific papers describing his inventions.
 In 1789, Austin edited and published a collection of poems by Irish writer Thomas Dermody.
 Austin also published a number of his sermons, including the collection Sermons on Practical Subjects.
 Austin began work on his most famous book, Chironomia, in the 1770s but it was not published until 1806.

 Austin held several clerical appointments in the Church of Ireland.
 In 1798, Austin became a minor canon of St. Patrick's Cathedral, Dublin.
 From 1816 until his death in 1837, Austin was Vicar of Laraghbryan (or Maynooth), a living to which he was presented by his former pupil, the Duke of Leinster.
-Austin also held the prebendary of Blackrath from 1821 to 1835 (Robb and Thonssen 1966:xvi).
+Austin also held the prebendary of Blackrath from 1821 to 1835.
 He served as chaplain to the Magdalen Asylum, Leeson-Street, Dublin.

 Works

 Scientific articles

 Between 1790 and 1803, Austin published three articles in the Transactions of the Royal Irish Academy.
-Philippa Spoel (1998) writes, "these articles, which describe the construction and application of chemical apparatus invented by Austin, demonstrate his involvement...with the flourishing field of chemistry" (7).
+Philippa Spoel writes that "these articles, which describe the construction and application of chemical apparatus invented by Austin, demonstrate his involvement...with the flourishing field of chemistry."
 The inventions Austin described include a portable barometer, a mechanism for filling water with carbon dioxide, and an apparatus for collecting gasses over water and mercury.
 In 1813, Austin published "On a New Construction of a Condenser and Air-Pump" in the Philosophical Transactions of the Royal Society of London.

-Sermons and other writing
+Sermons and other writings

-In 1789, Austin edited and published Thomas Dermody's first collection of poetry, Poems.

-In 1794, Austin published A Sermon on a Future State: Combating the Opinion that "Death is Eternal Sleep."
-American author Edgar Allan Poe (1844) described Austin's sermon as "nearly, if not quite the best 'Essay on a Future State' " (584).
+In 1789, Austin edited and published Thomas Dermody's first collection of poetry.
+In 1794, Austin published a 36-page tract titled A Sermon on a Future State: Combating the Opinion that "Death is Eternal Sleep."
+Edgar Allan Poe, fifty years later, wryly described this tract as "nearly, if not quite the best, 'Essay on a Future State.'"
 Austin published Sermons on Practical Subjects in 1795 and A Sermon for the Support of Mercer's Hospital in 1796.